Code-Institute-Submissions/SilviaSaverino-ArcadeGames_NOvResub/README.md

 •   Navigate easily through the website.

-•   Have hints on how to play the game.
+•   Have clear instructions for how to play the game.

 •   Play/pause audio if not interested.